1 cup Walnut Pesto (see recipe also on this site)

 2 pounds nonfat ricotta cheese or nonfat cottage cheese

-2 pounds fresh spinach, washed, or 2 (10-ounce) packages baby spinach, ﬁnely chopped
+2 pounds fresh spinach, washed, or 2 (10-ounce) packages baby spinach, ﬁnely chopped and wilted.

 2 large cloves garlic, minced